Dutch lager on the Belgian border, in the 1950s

 Tigre Bock

 Tigre Bock - Kronenbourg - delcampeIt’s autumn, and in Holland this means: bock beer.
 All the big Dutch breweries produce their own dark brown variety, some of which are actually quite tasty.
 So you get a dark Heineken, a dark Amstel, a dark Grolsch.
-Where this tradition comes from, will be the scope of another article (already available in Dutch).
+Where this tradition comes from, will be the scope of another article.
 Right now I’d like to discuss some historical bock beer news.
 French bock beer is back, courtesy of Kronenbourg.
 You know, that rather boring French lager.

 (more…)